RobinLinus/my-tiny-little-infinite-universe/README.md

 ## Further Thoughts
+- The algorithmic complexity of any deterministic universe is constant.
-- The algorithmic complexity of any expanding, almost-deterministic universe must be much much lower than its Shannon entropy.
+- The algorithmic complexity of any expanding, almost-deterministic universe is much much lower than its Shannon entropy.